ivmai/libatomic_ops/README_malloc.txt

-The libatomic_ops_gpl includes a simple almost-lock-free malloc implementation.
+The atomic_ops_gpl includes a simple almost-lock-free malloc implementation.

 Note that the AO malloc implementation is licensed under the GPL, unlike the lower level routines.